AUTOMATED JUROR MESSAGE

-The first day of service is normally limited to jury selection for trials held during the following week.
-Jurors selected to serve cases will be asked to return and serve on the dates of that trial.
-Most trials last one day.
+The first day of service is normally limited to jury selection for trials scheduled that week.
+If selected, jurors will be given instructions by the Court of the specific date and time to return for jury service.
+Most trials are routinely concluded within one day.

 What are Petit and Grand Juries?

 A petit jury will hear and decide civil and criminal cases.

 Civil cases are disputes between private citizens, corporations, governments, government agencies, or other organizations.
 Usually, the party who brings the suit is seeking money damages for an alleged wrong that has been done.
 The party who brings the suit is called the plaintiff, and the one being sued is called the defendant.
 Civil trials can involve small claims, personal injury, and medical malpractice cases.

 Criminal cases are brought by the state against persons accused of committing a crime.
 In these cases, the state is the plaintiff, and the accused person is the defendant.
 Criminal trials can involve traffic, misdemeanor, felony, and capital (death penalty) cases.